 4. Take Control Of Accounts Receivable

-- Without consistent credit control, your business is at risk of having a negative cash position.
+If you don’t take control of accounts receivable, your business is at risk of being in a negative cash position.

 5. Find A Good Adviser

 If you find yourself stressing over your bookkeeping, it may be a good idea to outsource this task.